 You may not want to go back to the bed

 As we said earlier, there is a lot of draw to having sex on your cruise ship balcony.
-Between the adventure of making love somewhere new, the fresh breeze in unfamiliar places, and the fun positions, you might find that taking sex back to the bed is… well, boring.
+Between the adventure of making love somewhere new, the fresh breeze in unfamiliar places, and the fun of being a little risque, you might find that taking sex back to the bed is… well, boring.

 Just keep this in mind and realize that you only have a few precious days to take advantage of your cruise ship balcony.
-So make it count!
+So make it count… safely!